6. Anfield (Liverpool)

 Fratton Park has been the original home of Portsmouth F.C. ever since the football club was first founded in 1898.
 Fratton Park is built in a traditional English style of four separate stands arranged closely around the four sides of the football pitch.
 The stadium has a current capacity for 19,669 supporters, although the stadium has had a much larger capacity in its history, with a record attendance of 51,385 supporters.

 The atmosphere on match days is electric.
-There are local pubs in walking distance and car parking available nearby.
+There are local pubs within walking distance and car parking available nearby.
 The football pitch, measuring 115 x 73 yards, is aligned from east to west, which is considered unusual in English football, as most other pitches are orientated north to south.
 Overall, visiting Fratton Park will give you a nice matchday experience.